pretomksaha/Truck_tour_app/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-In the frontend has two major feature an overview page "Truck fleet" and an overview page "Truck tours".
+In the frontend has two major features an overview page "Truck fleet" and an overview page "Truck tours".

 * Truck fleet
 <div align="center">